sing-group/seda/seda-docs/source/operations.rst

 This operation allows to find the orthologs of a given sequence in a set of FASTA files.
 The figure below illustrates the process followed by this operation.
 For each sequence in a reference FASTA, this operation looks for its orthologs in the set of genomes.
 For each sequence in the reference FASTA, the following process is applied:

-1. A blast query against the first FASTA (hereafter, the reference FASTA) is performed using the reference sequence as query.
+1. A BLAST query against the first FASTA (hereafter, the reference FASTA) is performed using the reference sequence as query.
 Only the first hit is considered.
-2. The sequence associated to the first hit in the target FASTA is used as query in a second blast query against the reference FASTA.
+2. The sequence associated to the first hit in the target FASTA is used as query in a second BLAST query against the reference FASTA.
 Again, only the first is considered.
 3. The sequence associated to the first hit in the reference FASTA is compared to the iteration sequence:

 	A. If both sequences are the same, then the sequence found in step 2 is reported as ortholog.